turkraft/springfilter/README.md

   <tr> <td>is empty</th> <td>checks if the (collection) expression is empty</td> <td>children <b>is empty</b></td> </tr>
   <tr> <td>is not empty</th> <td>checks if the (collection) expression is not empty</td> <td>children <b>is not empty</b></td> </tr>
 </table>

+### Functions
+A function is characterized by its name (case insensitive) followed by parentheses.
+For example: `currentTime()`.
+Some functions might also take arguments, arguments are seperated with commas.
+For example: `min(ratings) > 3`

 ## Contributing
 Ideas and pull requests are always welcome.